| Since I've

 do.
-I figure if five people want to know, there are probably more
+I figure if the handful of people who ask me want to know, there are probably more

-who wouldn't mind knowing, so here's basically my drawing manual
+who haven't written but wouldn't mind knowing, so here's basically my drawing manual

 (formatted to be kind to printers), which